 Abstract: Is it possible to monitor the health of vegetation using photography?
-Yes, by taking photos in the visible and infrared spectrum.
-This section of the report details in-depth how this was accomplished using consumer cameras.
-With a little post-processing know-how, using photography to capture the health of vegetation brings up some impressive applications and results.
+By taking photos in the visible and infrared spectrum it is.
+This section of the report goes in-depth about how this was accomplished using consumer cameras.
+With a little post-processing know how, using photography to capture the health of vegetation brings up some cool applications and results.

-Theory: It is commonly known that most plants are green due to photosynthesis happening in the cellular structure.
+Theory: It is commonly known that most plants are green due to photosynthesis happening on the cellular structure.
 But how can you tell how healthy it is?
-By measuring the absorption and reflection of certain wavelengths of light on plants, the health of a plant can be determined.
+By measuring the absorbance and reflection of certain wavelengths of light on plants, the health of a plant can be determined.
 The photosynthetic process absorbs red and blue visible light while reflecting infrared light.
-The Normalized Difference Vegetation Index (NDVI) formula looks at near infrared light and visible light to calculate the health of the vegetation as seen in (Fig. 4).
+The Normalized Difference Vegetation Index (NDVI) formula looks at near infrared light and visible light to calculate the health of the vegetation as seen in Figure 4.